shanemelliott/VistAJS/README.md

       ``
         prog
       ``
-  - you can get to the iris container by typing the following from the shell prompt.
+  - you can get an interactive shell as the IRIS owner by typing the following from the shell prompt.

       ``
         iris
       ``